Just downloaded The Planets in HD From BBC IMP.

-I tried that, I have iMP installed on my main pc and on my lounge pc.
+I'll have a go at ripping the DRM if someone lends me there username and password. anyone?...dodgyd said:I tried that, I have iMP installed on my main pc and on my lounge pc.

 The content that is stored on my main pc won't play on my lounge pc no matter what I try (even via the iMP player).
 I've got both installations pointing to the same drives (mapped in Windows) and that doesn't work either.

 I think this implementation of DRM is too strict.